thin-edge/tedge-public-demos/demos/2025-07-30/slides/os-updates.md

 * Currently only an out-of-the-box integration is provided for Raspberry Pi 4/5 (requires the TryBoot bootloader to be already installed)
 * Other integrations are possible - please reach out to [Silitics](https://oss.silitics.com/rugix/commercial-support) for Commercial support
-* Rugix - planned features: u-boot / grub support for migrating from and running in parallel with other OTA solutions
+* Rugix - planned features: support for safe migration of existing RAUC and Mender systems in the field
+    * PoC was already successful to migrate from Mender and Rauc to Rugix

 ---